 There are circumstances when it is appropriate for staff in school to use reasonable force to safeguard children.
 The term 'reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
 This can range from guiding a child to safety by the arm, to more extreme circumstances such as breaking up a fight or where a young person needs to be restrained to prevent violence or injury.
 'Reasonable' in these circumstances means 'using no more force than is needed'.

-Further information regarding our approach and expectations can be found in our Behaviour and Relationships Policy and is in line with the DfE 'Use of reasonable force in school/colleges' guidance.
+Further information regarding our approach and expectations can be found in our Behaviour and Relationship Policy and is in line with the DfE 'Use of reasonable force in school' guidance.
+Note: Further advice can be accessed in Part Two of KCSIE2024.

-Pupils who harm others (child-on-child abuse)
+Students who harm others (child-on-child abuse)

-We believe that all pupils have the right to be taught in a safe environment to enable them to optimise their learning and achievement.
-We expect all pupils to have respect for themselves and others and work to ensure everyone in our community feels safe, valued, and supported.
+We believe that all students have the right to be taught in a safe environment to enable them to optimise their learning and achievement.
+We expect all students to have respect for themselves and others and work to ensure everyone in our community feels safe, valued, and supported.
 The school promotes the values of honesty, acceptance, inclusion, and fairness within a caring, restorative, and nurturing environment.

-Pupils at our school e have a variety of needs, some being very complex.
-We aim to provide a high level of pastoral care and support for all pupils and encourage appropriate and cooperative behaviour.
+Students at our school have a variety of needs, some being very complex.
+We provide a high level of pastoral care and support for all students and encourage appropriate and cooperative behaviour.